pivot-access-ltd/bma-offline-docs/backup/storage.md

 | sda1 | 512 MB      | part | FAT32      | /boot/efi   |
 | sda2 | rest of sda | part | ext4       | /           |

-The following options are supported:
+The following three options are supported:

-`boot_size`: Size of the boot partition on the boot disk.
+1. `boot_size`: Size of the boot partition on the boot disk.
 Default is 0, meaning not to create the boot partition.
 The '/boot' will be placed on the root filesystem.

-`root_device`: The block device on which to place the root partition.
+2. `root_device`: The block device on which to place the root partition.
 The default is the boot disk.

-`root_size`: Size of the root partition.
+3. `root_size`: Size of the root partition.
 Default is 100%, meaning the entire size of the root device.

 <h3 id="heading--lvm-layout">LVM layout</h3>